mhkmcp/rust-crash-course/README.md

 # rust-crash-course
-## the codes here are based following along the video https://youtu.be/-AAtfPHEMbA of Josh from Josh's DevBox
+## the codes here are based on following along
+## the video https://youtu.be/-AAtfPHEMbA by Josh from Josh's DevBox